Davis Riley betting profile: Sony Open in Hawaii - PGA TOUR

 - In Riley's most recent appearance at the Sony Open in Hawaii, in 2024, he missed the cut after posting a score of 7-over.

-- Riley's best finish at this event came in 2022, when he finished tied for 20th at 13-under.
+- Riley's best finish at this event came in 2022, when he finished tied for twentieth at 13-under.

 - Nick Taylor won this tournament in 2025, finishing at 16-under.